 The parties continued their de facto relationship for a further year, before they finally separated in December 2009, the relationship spanning a total period of approximately five and a half years, as referred to above.

-At the time of trial, the parties’ net asset pool comprised a total of $3.1million, such that the lottery winnings and the assets having been purchased therefrom, were in essence, the only property available for division.
+At the time of trial, the parties’ net asset pool comprised a total of $3.1million, such that the lottery winnings and the assets having been purchased from that place, were in essence, the only property available for division.

-The de facto Wife's position was that she ought be entitled to the entirety of the asset pool due to the fact that she was the purchaser of the winning ticket.
+The de facto Wife's position was that she ought to be entitled to the entirety of the asset pool because she was the purchaser of the winning ticket.
 The de facto Husband disagreed.
 His position was that as he had assisted the de facto Wife, including in teaching her how to enter the lottery at the beginning of the relationship, together with the assistance he provided the de facto Wife in retrieving the winnings from Tattersalls, the Court should assess the winnings as an equal contribution by the parties.

 Federal Magistrate Lindsay in deciding the case had regard to the case of Zyk & Zyk wherein the Full Court of the Family Court that lottery winnings are best considered as windfalls when assessing the contributions of the parties during step one (1) of the four (4) step process.
-The Full Court stated in that case the following in relation to assessing the lottery win, which in that case occurred some six (6) years prior to Mr and Mrs Zyk separating:-
+The Full Court stated, in that case, the following about assessing the lottery win, which in that case occurred some six (6) years before Mr and Mrs Zyk separating:-

 After referring to that case and various citations therein, Federal Magistrate Lindsay went on to say "...the conclusion to be drawn depends on the closeness to the end of the marriage..."

 The Court ultimately held that the lottery winnings ought to be deemed an equal contribution by the parties given the source from which it was purchased, being joint funds, together with the parties conduct the following learning of, and receiving, the winnings.